Hackt1vator/iRevive/README.md

 # install with python 3 if the steps above didn't work for you

-<h3 align"center">install here the Dependencies of Silver, it should work for iFix also: https://www.appletech752.com/dependencies.sh
+<h3 align"center">install here the Dependencies of Silver, it should work for iRevive also: https://www.appletech752.com/dependencies.sh
 <h3 align"center">Run bash (drag and drop here the file)
-<h3 align"center">download iFix and unzip it
+<h3 align"center">download iRevive and unzip it
-<h3 align"center">Open a terminal window and cd to the directory that iFix was downloaded to.
+<h3 align"center">Open a terminal window and cd to the directory that iRevive was downloaded to.
 <h3 align"center">Run git init -b main
 <h3 align"center">Run sudo xattr -rd com.apple.quarantine ./*
 <h3 align"center">Run sudo xattr -d com.apple.quarantine ./*
 <h3 align"center">Run sudo chmod 755 ./*
-<h3 align"center">Now cd the device folder inside the iFix folder and run the last 3 commands above again
+<h3 align"center">Now cd the device folder inside the iRevive folder and run the last 3 commands above again
-<h3 align"center">cd the iFix directory again
+<h3 align"center">cd the iRevive directory again
 <h3 align"center">to launch the app, run this in terminal:
-python3 iFix.py
+python3 iRevive.py
 <h3 align"center">new click for ios 12-14 start checkra1n and for ios 15-16 start palera1n
 <h3 align"center">When the device is jailbroken, you can click bypass ios 12-16
 <h3 align"center">bypass done